Experimental Observation of Short-Range Magnetic Correlations in Amorphous Nb$_2$O$_5$ and Ta$_2$O$_5$ Thin Films: Experimental results

 The sputtered Ta$_2$O$_5$ films were prepared using a 3-inch diameter tantalum pentoxide target in an AJA ATC Orion 8 UHV sputtering system.
 RF magnetron sputtering with a power 400 W was used with an Ar flow rate of 27 sccm and an O$_2$ flow rate of 3 sccm at a partial pressure of 5 mTorr at room temperature.
 The sputtered Ta$_2$O$_5$ film was deposited at a rate of 7 nm/min on a Si wafer, where the substrate was rotated at 20 rpm.

 For the thermal Ta$_2$O$_5$ films we used a DC magnetron sputter deposition tool with base pressure below \SI{1e-8}{\milli\bar}, to deposit epitaxial tantalum films on 2" epi-polished c-plane sapphire from a high purity tantalum target (MSE Supplies, Batch $33222A9$, \SI{99.999}{\percent}).
 We heat the substrate to a temperature of about \SI{530}{\celsius} during deposition, while rotating it.
 Substrates are cleaned with Isopropanol (IPA) for $\SI{10}{\minute}$ in ultrasonic bath, and then heated to about \SI{300}{\celsius} in the deposition chamber overnight before deposition.
-The deposition parameters are summarized in table I .
-After deposition, films are cooled down at a rate of $\SI{2}{\degreeCelsius\min^{-1}}$.
+The deposition parameters are summarized in Table I. After deposition, films are cooled down at a rate of $\SI{2}{\degreeCelsius\min^{-1}}$.
 With these deposition parameters the Ta film has predominantly epitaxial alignment $(0001)$ Al$_{2}$O$_{3}\,\parallel\,(111)\,$Ta with the sapphire substrate.
 We then diced the wafer into smaller pieces, in particular four $15$ mm x $15$ mm to be used in the muon spectroscopy.
 Before dicing we coated the wafer with protective resist, which we stripped afterwards using several solvent cleaning steps.
 In order to oxidize the metallic film we annealed the wafer pieces at \SI{500}{\celsius} in air for 24 hours, turning the samples fully transparent with a slight greenish hew.
-The temperature was chosen to yield a sufficiently high oxidation rate and avoid crystallization of the oxide\cite{Chandrasekharan2005Dec}.
+The film thickness increased by about \SI{25}{\percent} in the oxidation step, resulting in the film thicknesses noted in Table I. The temperature was chosen to yield a sufficiently high oxidation rate and avoid crystallization of the oxide~\cite{Chandrasekharan2005Dec}.
 However, X-ray diffraction and atomic-force microscopy of the films revealed that the thick thermal Ta$_2$O$_5$ film (Sample 1, KIT) is at least partially crystalline, probably to the high degree of order in the precursor Ta film (see Appendix B).

-Nb$_2$O$_5$ film thickness on Si substrate is 110~nm, Ta$_2$O$_5$ film thickness also on Si substrate is 100~nm.
-The thicknesses of the thermal Ta$_2$O$_5$ films are about 170~nm (S1) and 105~nm (S2).
-The thickness increased by about \SI{25}{\percent} in the oxidation step.

 In the next two sections we present the $\mu$SR results characterizing the magnetic properties of the thin films.
 The $\mu$SR data we analyzed using the \textit{musrfit} software \cite{Suter2012musrfit}.
 The temperature was set in the range from room temperature down to base temperature 2.8~K using a cold finger $^4$He cryostat.
 The magnetic field did not exceed 130~mT in the LF experiment and was in the range of 5--7.5~mT in the TF experiments.